Developer Guide

 Implementation

-As with all other commands in tApp, the addMember feature is activated when a user enters the addMember
+As with all other commands in tApp, the addMember feature is activated when a user enters the addMember command word followed by its relevant arguments.

-The main difference between the addMember command lies not in the way the Logic
+The main difference between the addMember command lies not in the way the Logic class is activated but in the way the Model class processes this command.

-of the group to be added to are extracted into parameters of the AddMemberCommand
+When the user executes the addMember command, user input is parsed and the Index of student to be added, and the GroupName of the group to be added to are extracted into parameters of the AddMemberCommand class.

 If any errors are present in the user input, exceptions are thrown in the following components, summarised in the following activity diagram: